-It is pragmatic and goal oriented to provide individual with long-term skills and keep them healthy.
+It is pragmatic and goal-oriented to provide individuals with long-term skills and keep them healthy.
 The focus of CBT is mostly in the here and now and helps people to look at how they interpret and evaluate what is happening around and inside them and how these perceptions affect their cognitions/emotions/behaviours.
 Childhood experiences might also be reviewed to identify and better understand repetitive patterns in individual behaviours.

-Cognitive Behavioural Therapy understand that the way people feel is linked to the way they think about a situation and themselves and not simply the nature of the situation itself.
-People learn over time to think of themselves and their situation in a certain way.
+Cognitive Behavioural Therapy understands that the way people feel is linked to the way they think about a situation and themselves and not simply the nature of the situation itself.
+People learn overtime to think of themselves and their situation in a certain way.
 Sometimes this can lead to negative thinking patterns like those associated with depression and anxiety.
-Those could also include critical thoughts about self (self-criticism – e.g. I am no good, Nobody likes me etc.), about the world (general negativity – e.g. life is a struggle, etc), and about our future (hopelessness – e.g. I will never succeed, I will happen again, It will be a disaster, etc.).
-These negative thought patterns can maintain a depressed mood and lead to a negative anticipation of all life events.
+Those could also include critical thoughts about self (self-criticism – e.g. I am no good, Nobody likes me, etc.), about the world (general negativity – e.g. life is a struggle, etc), and about our future (hopelessness – e.g. I will never succeed, I will happen again, It will be a disaster, etc.).
+These negative thought patterns can maintain a depressed mood and lead to negative anticipation of all life events.

 How does Cognitive Behavioral Therapy work?